Ninoldar/TrueHome/VERCEL_DEPLOYMENT_FIX.md

 ## Root Directory Setting

-**IMPORTANT:** In Vercel Dashboard → Project Settings → General:
+**CRITICAL:** In Vercel Dashboard → Project Settings → General:

 Set **Root Directory** to: `apps/web`

+⚠️ **This MUST be set in the Vercel Dashboard, NOT in vercel.json** (vercel.json doesn't support rootDirectory property)

-This tells Vercel where your Next.js app is located.
+This tells Vercel where your Next.js app is located in the monorepo.

 ## Build Settings